vandalise/Discord-Token-Generator-V2/README.md

 - Capmonster captcha solver

 ## Why did I release this?
-I spent alot of time making this tool and i sent it to a friend so we could sell it together, after a few days he stole my src and banned me from my own server, now hes continuing to sell this tool and acting like he made it.
+I spent alot of time making this tool and i sent it to a friend so we could sell it together, after a few days he stole my src and banned me from the server, now hes continuing to sell this tool and acting like he made it.
 So im hoping it gets patched.

 ## Skids
 chrxst#4626